 Welcome to the PASS Program

-Participating in PASS: PASS is provided for approximately 30 foundational, historically difficult courses across the colleges.
+Participation in PASS is entirely voluntary.
 Students can participate in PASS by registering for classes coded with a "P" in the schedule of classes.
 PASS leaders survey the class at the beginning of the semester to determine which times are best to hold study sessions.
 A list of courses currently supported by PASS can be found here.

 Kristen Tunison, PASS Coordinator